codeframework/Docs/Understanding Layout.md

 ## Some Important WPF Layout Concepts

 Using a standard WPF layout container is simple.
-Here is an example that shows the aforementioned StackPanekl, an example you are probably familiar with:
+Here is an example that shows the aforementioned StackPanel, an example you are probably familiar with:

 ```xml
 <StackPanel>